 - Further information and support

-If you are an adult with complex disabilities or learning difficulties, safeguarding is also about you being independent and making your own choices.
+For adults with complex disabilities or learning difficulties, safeguarding is also about being independent and making their own choices.

 This idea can be summed up as: no decision about me, without me.